-- (3) Manage filling, grading, dredging, mining, paving, excavation, drilling operations, storage of equipment or materials, and other development which may increase flood damage or erosion potential; - (4) Manage the alteration of flood hazard areas, watercourses, and shorelines to minimize the impact of development on the natural and beneficial functions of the floodplain: - (5) Minimize damage to public and private facilities and utilities; - (6) Help maintain a stable tax base by providing for the sound use and development of flood hazard areas; - (7) Minimize the need for future expenditure of public funds for flood control projects and response to and recovery from flood events; and - (8) Meet the requirements of the National Flood Insurance Program for community participation as set forth in the Title 44 Code of Federal Regulations, Section 59.22. - (d) Coordination with the Florida Building Code.
+- (2) Require the use of appropriate construction practices in order to prevent or minimize future flood damage; - (3) Manage filling, grading, dredging, mining, paving, excavation, drilling operations, storage of equipment or materials, and other development which may increase flood damage or erosion potential; - (4) Manage the alteration of flood hazard areas, watercourses, and shorelines to minimize the impact of development on the natural and beneficial functions of the floodplain; - (5) Minimize damage to public and private facilities and utilities; - (6) Help maintain a stable tax base by providing for the sound use and development of flood hazard areas; - (7) Minimize the need for future expenditure of public funds for flood control projects and response to and recovery from flood events; and - (8) Meet the requirements of the National Flood Insurance Program for community participation as set forth in the Title 44 Code of Federal Regulations, Section 59.22.

+Sec.
+8.5-4.
+Coordination with the Florida Building Code.

 This ordinance is intended to be administered and enforced in conjunction with the Florida Building Code.
+Where cited, ASCE 24 refers to the edition of the standard that is referenced by the Florida Building Code.

+Sec.
+8.5-5.
+Warning.

-Where cited, ASCE 24 refers to the edition of the standard that is referenced by the Florida Building Code. - (e) Warning.
-The degree of flood protection required by this ordinance and the Florida Building Code, as amended by this community, is considered the minimum reasonable for regulatory purposes and is based on scientific and engineering considerations.
+The degree of flood protection required by this ordinance and the Florida Building Code, as amended by Miami Shores Village, is considered the minimum reasonable for regulatory purposes and is based on scientific and engineering considerations.
 Larger floods can and will occur.
 Flood heights may be increased by man-made or natural causes.
 This ordinance does not imply that land outside of mapped special flood hazard areas, or that uses permitted within such flood hazard areas, will be free from flooding or flood damage.
-The flood hazard areas and base flood elevations contained in the Flood Insurance Study and shown on Flood Insurance Rate Maps and the requirements of Title 44 Code of Federal Regulations, Sections 59 and 60 may be revised by the Federal Emergency Management Agency, requiring this community to revise these regulations to remain eligible for participation in the National Flood Insurance Program.
-No guaranty of vested use, existing use, or future use is implied or expressed by compliance with this ordinance. - (f) Disclaimer of Liability.
-This ordinance shall not create liability on the part of the Town Commission of the Town of Highland Beach or by any officer or employee thereof for any flood damage that results from reliance on this ordinance or any administrative decision lawfully made thereunder.
+The flood hazard areas and base flood elevations contained in the Flood Insurance Study and shown on Flood Insurance Rate Maps and the requirements of Title 44 Code of Federal Regulations, Sections 59 and 60 may be revised by the Federal Emergency Management Agency, requiring Miami Shores Village to revise these regulations to remain eligible for participation in the National Flood Insurance Program.
+No guaranty of vested use, existing use, or future use is implied or expressed by compliance with this ordinance.